MLHale/wearable-ember/cordova/plugins/com.megster.cordova.ble/README.md

  * Write new value to a characteristic
  * Get notified when characteristic's value changes

-I assume you know details about the services and characteristics that you want to use.
+Advertising information is returned when scanning for peripherals.
+Service, characteristic, and property info is returned when connecting to a peripheral.
 All access is via service and characteristic UUIDs.
-The plugin will manage handles internally.
-This plugin probably won't be suitable for writing generic BLE clients.
+The plugin manages handles internally.

+Simultaneous connections to multiple peripherals are supported.

 See the [examples](https://github.com/don/cordova-plugin-ble-central/tree/master/examples) for ideas on how this plugin can be used.